-The UMBC M.A. program in Applied Sociology awards as many as 20 M.A. degrees annually, making it one of the largest M.A.-only sociology graduate programs in the United States.
-Our program has a community of about 60 M.A. students taking courses at any time.
 Many courses are offered exclusively to M.A. students while others are open to both graduate and advanced undergraduate students.
 The program is designed to be completed on a full-time or part-time basis.
 Courses are offered at 4:30-7:00 pm or 7:10-9:40 pm one day per week Monday through Thursday to accommodate students with full-time employment or other obligations.

-Students can enter the program either in the fall or spring semesters, with November 15 as the deadline for spring admission and June 1 for fall admission (April 1 for best consideration).
+Students can enter the program either in the fall or spring semesters, with December 1 as the deadline for spring admission (October 15 for best consideration) and May 1 for fall admission (March 15 for best consideration).
 Deadlines for international applicants are slightly earlier.
 Apply here.

-A Post-Baccalaureate Certificate in the Non-Profit Sector is offered either separately or as part of the M.A. program.
-It consists of 4 courses, including 2 courses that analyze non-profit organizations, 1 course in methods or statistics, and 1 course in a substantive area relevant to non-profit organizations.
+A Post-Baccalaureate Certificate in the Nonprofit Sector is offered either separately or as part of the M.A. program.
+It consists of 4 courses, including 2 courses that analyze nonprofit organizations, 1 course in methods or statistics, and 1 course in a substantive area relevant to nonprofit organizations.
 These courses also count toward the M.A. degree, which permits M.A. students to complete the certificate without taking additional courses.

 A number of assistantships are available in the department and elsewhere on and off campus.
 Assistantships require 10 to 20 hours of work per week and provide tuition remission, health insurance, and a stipend.
 Assistantships are assigned on a competitive basis.